OlegMathProg/SprE_ngin_E_2_D/README.md

-# It is a lightweight 2D game engine in progress(written on Object Pascal and compilled in Lazarus).
+# It is a lightweight 2D game engine(written on Object Pascal and compilled in Lazarus).
 Of the features, I can note the super high performance of splines and sprites(work is still being done on it).
 Killer features:
 - thanks to the use of special structures like CSR (Compressed Sparse Row), editing even in software mode becomes incredibly fast (the complexity of the calculation depends only on the number of selected points and is almost independent of the number of all existing points on the scene);